mendix/docs/content/en/docs/appstore/modules/snowflake/snowflake-rbac.md

     GRANT APPLY ON ROW ACCESS POLICY RegionRole TO ROLE ROLETESTB;
     ```

-* Assign the access policy to the example table
+10. Assign the access policy to the example table.

     ```SQL
     ALTER TABLE EXAMPLE_RBAC ADD ROW ACCESS POLICY RegionRole ON (Region);
     ```

-* Login with the Test user 1
+11. Log in to Snowflake with the **TestUser1** account.
-* Execute the statement
+12. Execute the following statement and view the results:

     ```SQL
     SELECT ITEM,